-Parking will be available on the Festival Grounds for $5.00 a day per car and free to park at Fairview Plaza with a $1.00 per person, 16 years and older fee to ride shuttle.
+Parking will be available on the Festival Grounds for $5.00 a day per car and free to park at Fairview Plaza and ride shuttle.
 No admission is charged for entrance into the Festival.

 The Apple Festival will provide a Shuttle Bus to and from Fairview Plaza parking lot during festival hours.
-There is a $1.00 round trip fee for anyone 16 years and over.
 The last shuttles will leave from the gate at 6:00 p.m.
 Saturday and at 5:00 p.m.
 Sunday.

 People wishing to camp during the Festival weekend may use nearby Bixler Lake Campground.
 For reservations and information, call 260-347-9941 or 260-347-1064.
 No public camping will be allowed on the fairgrounds.